USEPA/WNTR/documentation/layers.rst

 WNTR includes a method to generate valve layers based on **random** or **strategic** placement.
 The following example generates a **random** valve placement with 40 valves.
-In this valve layer, valve 0 is on link 317 and protects node 273.
 The valve layer can be included in water network graphics (:numref:`fig-random-valve-layer`).

 .. doctest::